-HTSB is conveniently located in Dole Cannery but also provides GoToMeeting access for Neighbor Island and worldwide license applicants and inquiries.
+HTSB has recently moved to a much smaller suite in Dole Cannery and also provides GoToMeeting access for Neighbor Island and worldwide license applicants and inquiries.

 FINANCIAL REPORT

 Expenditures and Revenues

 HTSB became self-sufficient beginning July 1, 2012.
 Because of the rotating nature of license issuance and renewal, income is cyclical over a five year term.
 HTSB is most grateful to the Legislature for its support in returning two specialist positions to the general fund during the 2017 Session.
 In 2017, the HTSB invested in a new online licensing system and website to better serve Hawaii teachers and further automate the licensing process.